tralac Daily News

 Gender and the SDGs in the decade of action (Observer Research Foundation)

 Already before the pandemic hit, global data suggested the following slow toll of progress vis-à-vis women’s equality: One in three women experience physical or sexual violence; less than 24 percent of national parliamentarians are women; women account for three times more unpaid care and domestic work as men; women are 25 per cent more likely to live in abject poverty as compared to men; at least one law impeding women’s economic opportunities exist in over 150 countries.
-That progress against these rampant inequalities have been further diluted, derailed or curtailed in various instances is telling of the underlying social norms and systemic constructs that have marginalised women for several generations— 47 million more women and girls are expected to fall into poverty as a result of the pandemic.
-The SDGs have encapsulated several targets that aim to enhance economic and political empowerment of women to emerge as equal.
+That progress against these rampant inequalities have been further diluted, derailed or curtailed in various instances is telling of the underlying social norms and systemic constructs that have marginalised women for several generations – 47 million more women and girls are expected to fall into poverty as a result of the pandemic.

 UNCTAD and the Family Business Network (FBN) have joined forces to mobilize and support family firms to embrace sustainability in their business strategies.
 The joint Family Business for Sustainable Development (FBSD) initiative is a first-of-its-kind partnership between the UN and the global family business community.
 Two-thirds of businesses worldwide are owned or managed by families, employing 60% of the world’s workforce and contributing over 70% of global GDP.
 “Family firms can make a huge difference in global efforts towards sustainable development,” said James Zhan, UNCTAD’s director of investment and enterprise.
 He said family businesses need to be empowered to maximize their potential and seize the untapped opportunities associated with embracing the sustainability agenda.
 To deliver on the UN Sustainable Development Goals (SDGs) by 2030, an ambitious global effort is required over the next decade to accelerate sustainable solutions to the world’s economic, environmental, social and governance challenges.